joshuaeilu/todo-list-application/README.md

 In the project directory, you can run:

 ### `1. npm install`
 This installs all the necessary modules and dependencies
+* You can ignore the vulnerabilites after running this command.

 ### `2. npm run electron:serve`